A Guide to Homelessness

 Even if you have a roof over your head you can still be homeless.
 This may be because you don't have any rights to stay where you live or your current home is unsuitable for you.

 You could become homeless for many reasons.
 These could include:

-If you are homeless, or worried about becoming homeless, you should get advice as early as you can.
-An adviser might be able to help you find a way to stay in your home, find a new home more quickly or get help from your local council.
+If you are homeless or worried about becoming homeless, you should get advice as early as you can.
+An adviser should be able to help you find a way to stay in your home, find a new home more quickly or get help from your local council.